Purpose

 - Invalid Mobile App Impressions Rendered

-All are the count of ads flagged as invalid based on the above filters either after the asset has been requested but has not begun to render or after the asset has begun to render on the page.
+The count of ads flagged as invalid based on the above filters is either after the asset has been requested but has not begun to render, or after the asset has begun to render on the page.

-Flashtalking considers filtered impressions to be material IVT if they exceed a minimum volume threshold and an established percentage of gross ads requested for the campaign, and are judged to be Invalid Traffic after further investigation.
+Filtered impressions are considered material IVT if they exceed a minimum volume threshold and a set percentage of the campaign's gross ad requests, provided they are confirmed as Invalid Traffic after further investigation.

-Flashtalking annually reviews IVT policies, activity-based filtration thresholds, and documentation.
-We employ automatic and manual processes to monitor traffic for suspicious activity to flag for investigation, based on analysis accounting for volume, traffic source, user agents and pattern analysis.
-Our filtration process is MRC accredited and we conduct regular reviews to ensure thresholds and methodology remain relevant, accurate and up to date.
+We review IVT policies, activity-based filtration thresholds, and documentation annually.
+We employ both automated and manual processes to monitor traffic for suspicious activity and flag it for investigation, based on analyses of volume, traffic sources, user agents, and patterns.
+Our filtration process is MRC-accredited, and we conduct regular reviews to ensure thresholds and methodology remain relevant, accurate, and up to date.

-Ad Requests identified to be coming from known servers, and not otherwise determined to be IVT, are segregated and labeled as “Unknown” and not included in Impression Rendered metrics.
-Flashtalking does not currently determine whether such ads involve Server Side Ad Insertion (SSAI) specifically.
+Ad Requests identified as coming from known servers and not otherwise determined to be IVT are segregated and labeled as “Unknown” and not included in Impression Rendered metrics.
+We do not determine whether such ads use Server Side Ad Insertion (SSAI).

-Given Flashtalking's approach to detection of General Invalid Traffic, the ad server GIVT Decision Rate for Impressions Rendered is 100%.
+The ad server's GIVT Decision Rate for Impressions Rendered is 100%.
 Similarly, the Protected GIVT Decision Rate is also 100%.
-The Decision Rate for Protected SIVT determinations is a metric that can be added in Device reports.
+The Decision Rate for Protected SIVT determinations is a metric that can be added to Device reports.

 Internal traffic